al97/DSA_API_Documentation/DSA_API_Documentation.md

 Notebook Code and Output:
 ![alt text](https://github.com/al97/DSA_API_Documentation/blob/master/Screen%20Shots/Screen%20Shot%202018-07-26%20at%203.50.04%20PM.png)

-Takes a while.
+Can't get it to download.
 Works as intended on the API listing itself but the python code stalls out.

 --------------------------------------------------------------
 Files: Gets the files within the item.